serginhoedouazin13-ui/Retrieval-Augmented-Generation-API/README.md

 - Query the indexed documents and get answers grounded in retrieved context
 - Local inference: no cloud LLM required (runs with Ollama)
 - Simple REST API, documented with Swagger UI
+-  Modular backend suitable for production use
+- Dockerfile provided for containerizing the service

 Tech stack
 - Python 3.12+